Deductive Beam Search: Decoding Deducible Rationale for Chain-of-Thought Reasoning: Main Result

 \section{Main Result}

 Table \ref{tab:main} demonstrates the overall performance of the methods.
-We compare DBS with baselines under two paradigms: single reasoning chain setting and multiple reasoning chain setting.
-In multiple reasoning chain setting, the generated outcomes are integrated with self-consistency.
+We compare DBS with baselines under two paradigms: single chain setting and multiple chain setting.
+In multiple chain setting, the generated outcomes are integrated with self-consistency.
+Table \ref{tab:baseline} presents a comparative analysis of our approach against SOTA baselines.

-Table \ref{tab:baseline} presents a comparative analysis of our approach against other decoding strategies through a self-evaluate pattern \citep{xie2023self}.
-Since the self-evaluate pattern is token-expensive, we only evaluate the methods on 100 randomly sampled questions from the GSM8K dataset on \textit{Llama2-7b} and \textit{GPT-3.5}, which are two typical examples of models with distinct levels of abilities.